 The first step before performing the analysis is data cleaning.
 To obtain an accurate analysis, some observations are dropped.
 Missing data or refusal answers of climate change issues are not considered in the final dataset.
 The missing data of our dependent variables, pro-environmental behaviour (encoded as qb5), is dropped since the analysis is based on the predictions of a dichotomous outcome (coded as 1 = Yes, 0= No).
 Even if this is a self-reported behaviour, it is considered valid and accurate according to the literature, being a dichotomous variable.
 Climate change risk perception (qb2) is measured on a 1-10 scale, and no answers are dropped to keep the variables as a metric, as some previous research had done (Echavarren et al., 2019).
 The question does not directly about the perceived risk but it is referred to the seriousness of the phenomenon in the present moment and it is a one-dimension of climate change risk perception (Echavarren et al., 2019).
 Successively, other questions regarding the topic are selected, all expressed on a 4-point Likert scale, as already mentioned above.
 Also, in this case, missing or refusal data is removed.
 The reason why PAM clustering and CCA does not accept missing data and therefore the entire observation must be removed.
-Instead, socio-demographic variables are for the most part categorical and therefore refusal or dk (don’t know) are kept among the answer choices.
+Instead, sociodemographic variables are for the most part categorical and therefore refusal or dk (don’t know) are kept among the answer choices.
 However, some transformations are adopted in these variables.
 Political orientation (d1) is originally presented in a 10-points Likert scale (1 = left to 10 =right).
 It is transformed into a categorical variable: the answers 1-2 are become “left”, 3-4 “centre-left”, 5-6 “centre”, 7-8 “centre-right”, 9-10 “right” and dk or refusal “not positionable”.
 For the current situation variable (d7), some new categories are created depending on whether an individual has declared that he/she lives with “partner”, “partner and children” or he/she is “single” or “single (and he/she lives) with children”.
-The education variable (d8), or rather when he/she finished studying, is been converted from continuous to categorical.
+The education variable (d8), or rather when he/she finished studying, has been converted from continuous to categorical.
 According to scholars (Abu-Omar & Rütten, 2008; Loyen, 2016), five categories are created: “up to 15 years”, “16-19 years”, “20+years”, “still studying” and “refusal/other”.
 Gender (d10) and age (d11) are not manipulated since nobody answered with “other” and therefore the first variable is a dichotomous “male” and “female” option, while the second one is maintained as continuous.
-For the place of residence (d25) and class identity (d63) variables, the categories proposed by the Eurobarometer are kept.
+For residence (d25) and class identity (d63) variables, the categories proposed by the Eurobarometer are kept.
 Respectively, the first has the following classes: “rural area or village”, “small or middle-sized town”, “large town” and “dk” (don’t know).
 While the second one has the options: “the working class of society”, “the lower middle class of society”, “the middle class of society”, “the upper-middle class of society”, “the higher class of society”.

 Lastly, the country variable is considered.
 Eurobarometer surveys collected about 1000 interviews on average for each country, except for small nations, such as Malta and Luxembourg.
-Only a manipulation is computed: West and East Germany are combined into one country “Germany”.
+Only manipulation is computed: West and East Germany are combined into one country “Germany”.

 To sum up, the final dataset has 21978 respondents (out of 27655).